These numbers won’t surprise you.

 When creating ads, make sure to address your marketing messages to a specific buyer persona.
 That will help you grab their attention.

 You can use top-of-the-funnel content upgrades to help brand awareness and build a loyal audience.
-The lead magnet must be relevant and persuasive, whether it’s a guide, report, or ebook.
+The lead magnet must be relevant and persuasive, whether a guide, report, or ebook.

 Experiment with video marketing ads as well.